In the UK, only some mobile networks allow you to tether or use personal hotspot. Find out the tethering policy for each UK network.

 In the following section, we’ll discuss the tethering policies for each mobile network in more detail.
 For a general overview, see the summary table earlier in this article.

 You can tether on all types of tariff from EE: it’s an integral feature of both their Pay Monthly and Pay As You Go plans.

-The following SIM-only deals will allow you to tether from £12.99/month:
+The following SIM-only deals will allow you to tether on EE:

 The following goodybags will allow you to tether on giffgaff from £7.50/month:

-On O2, tethering is only permitted on Pay Monthly contracts.
-This has been a standard feature of O2’s Pay Monthly contracts since March 2011 (the rules may differ if you took your contract before this).
-Unfortunately, it’s not currently possible to tether on O2 Pay As You Go.
+On O2, tethering has been a standard feature of both Pay Monthly contracts and Pay As You Go tariffs since March 2011 (the rules may differ if you took out your contract before this).

-The following SIM-only deals will allow you to tether on O2 from £12.50/month:
+The following SIM-only deals will allow you to tether on O2:

 On Tesco Mobile, you can tether at no extra cost on all tariffs that have an inclusive data allowance.
 This includes both Pay Monthly and Pay As You Go tariffs.